Tornadoes of 1973: January 10 (Argentina)

 A large and violent but short-lived tornado caused at least 63 direct deaths and 350 injuries as it devastated the town of San Justo in Santa Fe Province, Argentina.
-The tornado, which traversed the west side of the town, headed south for about 1.5 km before dissipating, produced peak winds in excess of 261 mph, and attained a peak width of over 300 m, leaving over 400 people homeless.
+The tornado, which traversed the west side of the town, headed south-southwest for about 1.5 km before dissipating, produced peak winds in excess of 261 mph, and attained a peak width of over 300 m, leaving over 2000 people homeless.
 The tornado affected 500 homes in its path, many of which were leveled or severely damaged, along with a hotel and a car dealership.
 A press report indicated that numerous homes were swept clean from their concrete foundations.
-Reportedly, the tornado hurled dozens of vehicles like "ping-pong balls," including an occupied car that flew 30 ft through the air, with four fatalities from victims who fell to the ground.
+Reportedly, the tornado hurled dozens of vehicles like "ping-pong balls," including an occupied car that flew 30 ft through the air, with four fatalities from single family being later found hanged on trees.
 Several vehicles were thrown for at least 200 m and mangled beyond recognition.
 One vehicle was lofted 50 m above the ground and "disintegrated"; its motor was later found embedded in a concrete wall about 100 m away.
 Additionally, a 10 t tractor was found in a wooded area 500 m from its origin, and immense trees were torn from the ground and thrown.
 Furthermore, grass was reportedly ripped from the ground and a pond outside of town was sucked dry.
 The tornado, which was officially rated F5 in 2017, was the most violent ever reported in Argentina and Southern Hemisphere, and caused great economic loss.
 The economic cost of this disaster was about $60,000.